 On stage or on screen, at a local fair or a famous museum, a show wouldn't be complete without the right setting.
 The creative contributors in the background of our favorite events are set and exhibit designers.

-me are elaborate, others are simple - but all set and exhibit designs add to a production.
+It's a job that mixes imagination with knowledge, artistry with actualization.
+Some are elaborate, others are simple - but all set and exhibit designs add to a production.

 Designers start with an idea.
 They meet with directors to understand their vision.
 Set designers may also do research to make their creation as realistic as possible.
 They prepare drawings outlining their goals, and may make many changes before a final plan is on paper.
 Designs often have to be done to scale - so careful measuring is involved.

 Production heads are consulted on a budget, and construction begins.
 Designers coordinate what props have to be bought or created from scratch.
 Usually a team of workers assists in setting up.
 Set and exhibit designs coordinate and supervise those workers.